 “Credit activity” is defined comprehensively in section 6 of the NCCP Act.
 In brief, a person is engaged in a credit activity if the person:

-•is a credit provider under a regulated credit contract (that is, a credit contract regulated by the NCC);
+• is a credit provider under a credit contract regulated by the NCC;

 Section 8 of the NCCP Act defines the following activities as credit assistance: